vawser/Smithbox/README.md

 * A 4GB (8GB recommended) of VRAM if modding DS3/BB/Sekiro/ER maps due to huge map sizes

 ## Usage Instructions
+You no longer need to unpack your game unless you are using the Map or Model Editor:

 #### Dark Souls: Prepare to Die Edition
 * Game must be unpacked with [UDSFM](https://www.nexusmods.com/darksouls/mods/1304) before usage with Smithbox.